Timothy C. Hain, MD• Page last modified: August 22, 2020

 There are an immense number of papers concerning CBT and its utility in medical settings.
 Hofmann et al (Hofmann, Asnaani, Vonk, Sawyer, & Fang, 2012) summarized the efficacy of CBT (in general) based on 269 studies.
 The problems included substance use disorder, schizophrenia, depression and dysthymia, bipolar disorder, anxiety, somatoform, eating disorders, insomnia, personality disorders, anger and aggression, criminal behaviors, and general stress.

 CBT is somewhat of a "swiss army knife" treatment, and may be oversubscribed by therapists (Leichsenring and Steinert, 2017).
-CBT supposedly is effective in conditions for which one would think that it is impossible.
+CBT supposedly is effective in conditions for which one would think that restoration of normal thinking is impossible.
 Nobody would expect psychotherapy to return the dead to life, restore vision to the blind, or hearing to the deaf.
 Similarly, from the perspective of a neurologist, it is difficult to see how any "talk" therapy can be effective for disorders involving neural wiring, such as schizophrenia.
 Nevertheless many papers suggesting that CBT can treat psychosis due to schizophrenia do exist (Burns et al, 2014).

 Meta-analyses comment that many studies of CBT have a "high risk of bias" (Nowak et al, 2016).
 Another way of putting it, according to a recent paper, is "researcher allegiance, the researchers belief in the superiority of a treatment".
 This has been an "uncontrolled factor in comparisons of treatment efficacy" (Leichsenring and Steinert, 2017).
 In other contexts, we would say that CBT studies seem often to be judged "biased" by meta-analytic papers.
 Or if this were the media, we would say that many claims about CBT are "fake news".